Application Groups

 Hibernation Process

-1. In the Overview page of your application group, use the checkboxes to choose the applications you wish to hibernate, and click the Hibernate button.
+1. In the Overview page of your application group, use the checkboxes to choose the applications you wish to hibernate.

 Your applications pods would be scaled down and would stop incurring costs.